|Approved by||Approved by Council – 11 October 2011|

 11.1.
 International Students will be admitted at the discretion of the University in accordance with the requirements established by the Deputy Vice-Chancellor (Academic).

 12. Enrolment Formalities

 12.1.
-Every student must complete, within the timeframes prescribed, the enrolment formalities established by the Director, Academic Services.
+Every student must complete, within the timeframes prescribed, the enrolment formalities established by the Deputy Vice-Chancellor (Academic).

 12.2.
-In order to be enrolled, every student shall be required to make the declarations prescribed by the Director, Academic Services, which shall include a declaration that the student will abide by the applicable Statutes, Regulations and Policies of the University.
+In order to be enrolled, every student shall be required to make the declarations prescribed by the Deputy Vice-Chancellor (Academic), which shall include a declaration that the student will abide by the applicable Statutes, Regulations and Policies of the University.

 13. Planning and Approval of Courses

 13.1.
 Enrolment in any individual paper or course of study, and any changes in course made after completion of enrolment, are subject to approval by an appropriate Course Approver.
-Such approval must be obtained in accordance with the procedures and within the timeframes established by the Director, Academic Services.
+Such approval must be obtained in accordance with the procedures and within the timeframes established by the Deputy Vice-Chancellor (Academic).